MuneebKhan-7/Stock-Price-Prediction/README.md

 # Stock-Price-Prediction
-A simple LSTM model to predict stock prices of Bharti Airtel stock.
+A simple LSTM model to predict prices of Bharti Airtel stock.